Last updated date: March 27, 2026 | 4:43 pm

 Corporations can often deduct a wide range of business

 expenses from their taxable income.
+Here’s a good guide on the allowable tax deductions for

-One Person Corporation (OPC)
+What is a One Person Corporation (OPC)?

 A one person corporation or OPC is a